 - Excellent social engagement, including day trips to local attractions and/or Chicago, movie nights, and frequent meals with peers

 Click here to read the instructions before applying.

-The Physics REU sites directors will utilize a common deadline of March 4, 2022, for students to accept or decline first round offers at domestic (non-international) sites.
-Sites may send offers to students at any time before this, but students will not be required to decide before March 4.
+The Physics REU site directors will utilize a common deadline of March 3, 2023, for students to accept or decline first-round offers at domestic (non-international) sites.
+Sites may send offers to students at any time before this, but students will not be required to decide before March 3.